This post is based on Josefin Graebe's session from On Deck Chief of Staff

 In this scenario, it’s best to talk to the employee in question, let them know their talent is recognized, and brief them on the skill gaps they need to fill over the next several months to be prepared for this next role once it opens.
 This can help make them feel valued, give them something to look forward to at the company, and reinvigorate their efforts toward professional growth.

-Translating Strategy into an Operating Model
+Now You're Ready to Translate Strategy into an Operating Model

 The next step is to design your operating model itself.
 This should be done after the org structure is set and you’ve done talent mapping.